My husband teases me because I try to plan everything. From vacations to tomorrow's breakfast, I'm always making notes, lists and schedules.

 Step 2: Set a Goal

-OK, so you know your cash flow and how much you can set aside to invest.
+After you have a clearer idea of your cash flow and how much you can set aside to invest, you can start looking forward.
 The next thing you need to do is figure out your investing goal itself.

 For a lot of us, that big goal is retirement.
 But it could be something else — you might be looking to buy a home or pay for a college education for your kid.

 Since your goal will determine your strategy, it's important not to skip this step.
-Be as specific with yourself as you can be: “I want to retire at age 65” or “I want to buy a house in two years.”
+You should be as specific with yourself as you can be: “I want to retire at age 65” or “I want to buy a house in two years” are both concrete, manageable goals you can set for yourself.

 Step 3: Make Sure Your Time Frame Is Realistic